gsoftas/rails-app-generators/README.md

-# rails-app-generators
+# Rails Applications Generators
-Rails Applications Generators
+A list of rails application generators / scaffolding tools (initial idea was taken from the elasticsearch demonstration application generators)